Truancy: United States

-In Italy compulsory education starts at 6 years of Age and finishes at 16, however, truancy constitutes a crime only in Elementary school, which starts at 6 years of age, or before if parents decide to, and lasts 5 years (Articolo 731 codice penale).

-There are still countless measures to prevent, identify and treat truancy.

 Truant's Day

-In Poland and the Faroe Islands, the first day of spring (March 21) is an unofficial occasion popular among children, who traditionally play truant on that day.
-Similarly, students in the United States have Senior Skip Day.
-The date for skip day varies among different schools.
-In the Eastern United States, Senior Skip Day is often celebrated on the last Friday before Spring Break, or in some cases, the Monday after prom.
+In Poland and the Faroe Islands, the first day of spring (March 21) is an unofficial occasion popular among children, who traditionally are truant on that day.
+In some American high schools, a "senior skip day" may be organized, often without the school's consent.
+The date for the skip day varies among different schools.
+In the Eastern United States, skip day often occurs on the last Friday before spring break or on the Monday following the school's prom.